Environmental art: Entering public and urban spaces

 Just as the earthworks in the deserts of the west grew out of notions of landscape painting, the growth of public art stimulated artists to engage the urban landscape as another environment and also as a platform to engage ideas and concepts about the environment to a larger audience.
 While this earlier work was mostly created in the deserts of the American West, the end of the 1970s and the beginning of the 1980s saw works moving into the public landscape.
 Artists like Robert Morris began engaging county departments and public arts commissions to create works in public spaces such as an abandoned gravel pit.
 Herbert Bayer used a similar approach and was selected to create his Mill Creek Canyon Earthworks in 1982.
 The project served functions such as erosion control, a place to serve as a reservoir during high rain periods, and a 2.5-acre park during dry seasons.
 Lucy Lippard's groundbreaking book, on the parallel between contemporary land art and prehistoric sites, examined how these prehistoric cultures, forms, and images have "overlaid" onto the work of contemporary artists working with the land and natural systems.

 In 1965, Alan Sonfist introduced a key environmentalist idea of bringing nature back into the urban environment with his first historical Time Landscape sculpture, proposed to New York City in 1965 and revealed to the public in 1978 in a mature, grown state.
 Time Landscape remains visible at the corner of Houston and LaGuardia in New York City's Greenwich Village.
 The work resulted in a "slowly developing forest that represents the Manhattan landscape inhabited by Native Americans and encountered by Dutch settlers in the early 17th century."

+In 1978 the Vacant Lot of Cabbages was planted as fine art in New Zealand and was followed by many other urban environmental, food and social impacts.

 Environmental art also encompasses the scope of the urban landscape.
 Pioneering environmental artist, Mary Miss began creating art in the urban environment with her 1969 installation, Ropes/Shore, and continues to develop projects involving extended communities through City as a Living Laboratory.
 Agnes Denes created a work in downtown Manhattan Wheatfield - A Confrontation (1982) in which she planted a field of wheat on the two-acre site of a landfill covered with urban detritus and rubble.
 The site is now Battery Park City and the World Financial Center, a transformation from ecological power to economic power.

 In 1974, Bonnie Sherk created The Farm in San Francisco, a 7-acre urban garden in underused spaces below freeway overpasses.
 The farm, until 1980, also served as a community center and art space that provided internships, childhood ecoart education for children, and served as a public park during its six-year existence.